 The Oak Park station house interior hasn't changed much between there views looking northeast from the unpaid area -- in 1963 about a year after opening above (for a larger view, click here) and on May 30, 2003 below (for a larger view, click here) -- save perhaps for new turnstiles and conduit on the ceiling.
 (Top photo from the CTA Collection; bottom photo by Graham Garfield)

-The Lake Street "L" and the rest of the Green Line closed in 1994 for a two year refurbishment, but a CTA® citizens advisory task force recommended that Oak Park (along with Austin, Laramie, Homan and Halsted) be shut down and never reopened to make the interval between stations standardized one mile and to save money.
-But apparently the citizens and city fathers of the City of Oak Park made a big enough ruckus of it that in 1996 it reopened with few alterations.
-The station signs are new, but instead of gray (the current standard), they are green with white lettering, possibly denoting their place on the Green Line, but very much resembling the old B station signs from the A/B skip stop era of the late-1970s to mid-1990s.
+The Lake Street "L" and the rest of the Green Line closed in 1994 for a two year refurbishment, but a CTA citizens advisory task force recommended that Oak Park (along with Austin, Laramie, Homan and Halsted) be shut down and never reopened to make the interval between stations standardized one mile and to save money.
+However, after a protracted battle waged by Oak Park's citizens and elected officials, the station reopened in 1996 with the rest of the Green Line.

-However, Oak Park station, along with Austin and Ridgeland stations in Oak Park, reopened without modifications to make the stations handicapped-accessible.
-CTA® officials contended they were not mandated by federal law to make all stations handicapped-accessible because they made only cosmetic changes to Oak Park and the two other suburban stations while carrying out the $350 million Green Line facelift.
+However, unlike other stations that were rebuilt, few alterations were made to Oak Park station, as it was not originally budgeted to receive an overhaul.
+The existing station house, platform, and canopy remained.
+The station received new fare controls and some new signage, though some old signage remained.
+More significantly, Oak Park station, along with Austin and Ridgeland stations in Oak Park, reopened without modifications to make the stations handicapped-accessible.
+CTA officials contended they were not mandated by federal law to make all stations handicapped-accessible because they made only cosmetic changes to Oak Park and the two other suburban stations while carrying out the $350 million Green Line renovation.
 Eighteen of the line's 27 stations -- all stations except the three in Oak Park and some Loop stations shared with other routes -- were eventually made handicapped-accessible, including the Marion Street entrance to the Harlem/Lake terminal in downtown Oak Park.
-The other Oak Park stations, at Austin, Ridgeland and Oak Park, were not scheduled to be made accessible because the transit authority did not have the money, CTA® Chairman Valerie Jarrett said in 1996.
-Oak Park residents with disabilities protested the lack of accessibility after the project, and Village President Lawrence Christmas agreed to seek funds to make all the Green Line stations in Oak Park handicapped-accessible but to no avail: the three stations are still currently not ADA-compliant.
+The other Oak Park stations, at Austin, Ridgeland and Oak Park, were not scheduled to be made accessible because the transit authority did not have the money, CTA Chairman Valerie Jarrett said in 1996.
+Oak Park residents with disabilities protested the lack of accessibility after the project, and Village President Lawrence Christmas agreed to seek funds to make all the Green Line stations in Oak Park handicapped-accessible but the three stations are still currently not ADA-compliant.

 The Oak Park station platform looking west on May 30, 2003.
 The former Chicago & NorthWestern (now Union Pacific) Railroad runs parallel on the embankment, making these and neighboring station platforms good railfan train-watching spots.
 The signage here is somewhat interesting: The symbol signs on the columns are left over from the old KDR scheme, and are blue to denote Oak Park's former status as an "AB Station" in the now-defunct skip-stop scheme.
 The station name signs follow the Current Graphic Design in their format, but not color: the tabs are green as they should be, not the name sign itself is also green instead of the standard medium gray.
 For a larger view, click here.
 (Photo by Graham Garfield)